kappy904/funda/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-Please make sure you have a CORS plugin as the Api has not whitelisted localhost domains.
+Please make sure you have a CORS plugin (of whitelist the domain API) as the Api has not whitelisted localhost domains.
 Please use device emulation for mobile as there are touch events.

 ## Build